preeve9534/signalk-lube-controller/README.md

 plugins which can map real world events into Signal K notifications and Signal K notifications into real world actions.

-__signalk-process-scheduler__ manages an arbitrary number of user defined _tasks_.
+__pdjr-skplugin-process-scheduler__ manages an arbitrary number of user defined _tasks_.
 A task is started by the appearance of a nominated ALERT notification in the Signal K self notification tree and is stopped by the removal of this